 - reduced commercial risk

 The right partner should complement your core brand and business development goals, so consider carefully the type of partnership you plan to pursue to ensure best chances of success.

 Partnerships and joint ventures

 Joint ventures and partnerships can offer both partners significant benefits, including sharing experience, skills, people, equipment and customer bases.
 Through a partnership or a joint venture arrangement with a complementary, non-competitive business, you may be able to open new markets or improve your offer to existing ones.

 It's important to be very careful who you link up with.
 An agreement or contract defining the terms of the partnership or joint venture is essential and further legal protection is advisable.
 See how to create a joint venture agreement.

-Teaming up must be a win-win situation for both parties.
+Teaming up should be a win-win situation for both parties.
 Businesses involved with complementary activities or skills are usually the most appropriate candidates.
 For example, a group of sole traders - a carpenter, builder and gas installer/electrician - could form a company to: